snudm-starlab/FALCON2/README.md

 FALCON2: Lightweight and Accurate Convolution
 ===

-This package provides implementations of FALCON2/FALCONBranch convolution with their corresponding CNN model
+This package provides implementations of FALCON2/FALCONBranch convolution with their corresponding CNN model.

 ## Overview
 #### Code structure